GeiserX/genieacs-docker/README.md

 If you decide to build the dockerfile, do not change its name (tag).
 If you wish to modify it, change docker-compose.yml accordingly.

 ### Run Docker Compose

+**Please**, modify the `docker-compose.yml` file accordingly if you plan to deploy into production.
+Comment out the `volumes:` directive if you encounter problems in the installation.

 If you deploy it in a QNAP's QTS then this is the only step needed after downloading `docker-compose.yml`: